Welcome to Year 1

 Classes 3 and 4 have had another busy week.
 The highlight of the week was a visit from Sam Oldham the Gymnastic Olympian who put the children through their paces.
 The children enjoyed a variety of activities and showed how much stamina and resilience they have.
 Please keep the donations coming as it will benefit the athlete and the school.

 Week beginning 3.2.20

 Classes 3 and 4 have had a very busy week.
-On Monday the children were introduced to base 10 in their Math lesson.
+On Monday the children were introduced to base 10 in their maths lesson.
 The children enjoyed investigating numbers using the equipment.
-In Science this week the children went on a tree trail in the school environment observing closely the changes taking place during the Winter months.
+In science this week the children went on a tree trail in the school environment observing closely the changes taking place during the winter months.
 The highlight of the week was a visit from Trent Lock.
 The children were involved in recreating the story of how the canals were first built.
 They learnt some very interesting facts!